-The KEVX WSR-88D is about 20 miles NNE of the Gulf of Mexico shoreline and within the designated coastal zone, which includes all of Walton County.
-Operating the KEVX WSR-88D at a lower scan angle would not result in ground disturbance or emissions of air or water pollutants.
-No impacts to land or water resources of the coastal zone would result.
+Operating the KDOX WSR-88D at a lower scan angle would not result in ground disturbance or emissions of air or water pollutants.
+No impacts to land or water resources of the Coastal Management Area would result.
 Similarly, no impacts to habitats for sensitive species would result.
-The proposed action would be consistent with policies to protect and conserve natural resources of the coastal zone.
+The proposed action would be consistent with policies to protect and conserve natural resources of the Coastal Management Area.
 Similar to current operations, RF emissions from the proposed lower scan angle operations would conform with RF safety standards for exposure of persons and potentially RF sensitive activities.
 No visual or acoustic noise impacts would result.
-The increased radar data collected by KEVX WSR-88D could benefit residents, businesses, and visitors to the coastal zone by improving the quality of weather forecasts and warnings of severe weather.
+The increased radar data collected by KDOX WSR-88D could benefit residents, businesses, and visitors to the coastal zone by improving the quality of weather forecasts and warnings of severe weather.
 Improved forecasts and warnings would assist in reducing the threats to life and safety and property from coastal storms and severe weather events.